-Idaho Non-Disclosure Agreement
+Idaho Non-Disclosure Agreement Template

-The Idaho Non-Disclosure Agreement (NDA), also known as a “Confidentiality Agreement,” is a legally-binding form that protects a person or company from having their trade secrets stolen and used against them.
+The Idaho Non-Disclosure Agreement (NDA), also known as a “confidentiality agreement,” is a legally-binding form that protects a person or company from having their trade secrets stolen and used against them.
 By signing the form, the parties understand that they could be sued in the case they disclose anything prohibited by the agreement, as granted by the Idaho Trade Secrets Act.
 Before signing the contract, the parties involved need to ensure that any information that cannot be shared is clearly outlined, while avoiding making restrictions too broad, which can lead to the document being unenforceable in a court of law.